-A Fractional CMO is different from a full-time CMO in several ways, the most prominent being a Fractional Chief Marketing Officer is not a full-time employee.
-As a fractional executive, they get hired for a contracted engagement to help implement new marketing strategies.
-A Fractional CMO works part-time, often remotely, to manage the creation and execution of the marketing plan.
+A Fractional CMO is different from a full-time CMO in several ways.
+The most prominent difference is that a Fractional Chief Marketing Officer is not a full-time employee.
+Fractional executives get hired for a contracted engagement to help implement new marketing strategies.
+A They can either work part-time or remotely to manage the creation and execution of the marketing plan.
 The names for these contract services vary, but they are also known as a Virtual CMO or a CMO On Demand.

 They come with a strong background in managing diverse groups of resources and the skills to communicate with both internal and external stakeholders.
 As an outsider, they bring an unbiased perspective.
-When looking at a problem too long, companies can sometimes become blind to the potential solutions.
+When looking at a problem too long, companies can sometimes become blind to new opportunities and potential solutions.
 Other times, they don't know where to start.
-A seasoned CMO has the experience to understand the problems and propose the right approach.
+A seasoned CMO has the extensive experience to understand the problems and propose the right approach.